Duds/MDBA_Process_Models/docs/process-design/requirements/bpr-submissions-process-design.md

 - AI-assisted keyword detection, and
 - Manual identification by reviewers.

-Flagged submissions are confirmed, protected, and handled in line with MDBA’s Consent to Gather and Use Form and Guide to Engagement.
+Flagged submissions are confirmed, protected, and handled in line with MDBA's Consent to Gather and Use Form and Guide to Engagement.
 These submissions are transferred to a locked working environment and assigned only to authorised personnel, ensuring respectful and secure processing.

 This triage phase establishes a transparent and auditable foundation for the careful consideration of all valid submissions throughout the BPR process.